-- Green Compost (GWC): compost produced from green-waste only; - Biowaste Compost (MWC): compost produced from biowaste, including both food- and green-waste; - Sludge Compost (SWC): compost produced including also sludge inside the mixture of different feedstock.
+- Green Compost (GWC): compost produced from garden waste only; - Biowaste Compost (BWC): compost produced from biowaste, including both food- and garden waste; - Sludge Compost (SWC): compost produced including sludge inside the mixture of different feedstock.

-Digestate deriving from biowaste anaerobic digestion is considered a waste, and needs to be post-composted in order to get the status of product.
+Digestate deriving from biowaste anaerobic digestion is considered a waste, and thus needs to be post-composted in order to get the status of product.